 Shenandoah invites visitors to enjoy an array of lodging and dining options.
-From the rustic accommodations at Skyland Resort to the trailside huts along the Appalachian Trail, there is a place for all tastes.
+From the comfortable accommodations at Skyland to the trailside huts along the Appalachian Trail, there is a place for all tastes.

-Skyland Resort and Big Meadows Lodge hold events throughout the season, including Virginia wine tastings, culinary events, night sky programs and twilight hikes.
+Skyland and Big Meadows Lodge hold events throughout the season, including Virginia wine tastings, culinary events, night sky programs and twilight hikes.

-In addition, there are two notable annual events: the Blackberry Delight event on July 22, 2017, and the 18th annual Apple Butter Celebration on September 23, 2017.
-Both are held at Skyland Resort from 10 a.m. to 5 p.m.
-Each event features live entertainment, themed food, activities for kids, wine tasting for adults, and crafters and artisans.
+In addition, the 19th annual Apple Butter Celebration on September 14, 2019 is held at Skyland from 11 a.m. to 5 p.m.
+The event features live entertainment, themed food, activities for kids, wine tasting for adults, and crafters and artisans.
 National Park Rangers and NPS partners also attend, on hand to answer any questions about Shenandoah and their respective roles in contributing to the national park experience.
 Mark your calendars!

 There are numerous other activities at the park to choose from, too.
-Among them are cooking demos, canvas painting and watercolor painting workshops and basket making workshops.
+Among them are wine-whiskey shuttle and basket making workshops.
 And, whether you are a novice or a veteran, anyone with a sense of adventure would probably enjoy the rock climbing/rappelling programs and guided hikes led by the Shenandoah mountain guides.

 For a full event schedule and to make lodging reservations, call (877) 247-9261 or visit goshenandoah.com.
 All Delaware North facilities accept American Express, MasterCard, VISA and Discover.
 All public areas and lodging accommodations are smoke-free environments.

-In 2016, in preparation for the centennial, many of the 285 rooms throughout each lodge received upgrades, including new mattresses and Wi-Fi.
-The dining rooms in Skyland and Big Meadow resorts were refurbished as well.
-Chefs at all of the restaurants in the park are working on updating the menus incorporating ingredients sourced from local farms and suppliers in Madison, Page, Greene and other surrounding counties.
+In 2016 and continuing into 2018, all of the 285 rooms throughout each lodge received upgrades, including new mattresses and soft goods.
+Limited Wi-Fi is available in the public areas at Skyland and Big Meadows.
+The dining rooms in Skyland and Big Meadows were refurbished as well.
+Chefs at all of the restaurants in the park worked on updating the menus incorporating ingredients sourced from local farms and suppliers.

-The Skyland Resort (Mile 41.7) offers accommodations with the ambiance of the past century reflected in its rustic cabins.
+Skyland (Mile 41.7) offers accommodations with the ambiance of the past century reflected in its rustic cabins.
 There are 178 guest rooms, some of which have limited accessibility for those with disabilities.
-There is a grab-andgo food counter, a gift shop, ranger programs, horseback-riding, wine-tasting and culinary events.
-There are TVs in some rooms.
-The resort is open late March to late November.
+There is a graband-go food counter, a gift shop, ranger programs, horseback-riding, wine-tasting and culinary events.
+There are TVs in the preferred and premium rooms, and some traditional rooms.
+Skyland is a petfriendly facility that is open early April to late November.

-The Skyland dining room serves fried chicken, farm raised trout, roasted turkey, as well as other regional dishes and their signature blackberry ice cream pie
+The Skyland dining room serves fried chicken, pan-seared trout, roasted turkey, as well as other regional dishes and their signature blackberry ice cream pie.

-Big Meadows Lodge 1 (Mile 51) is named for the large meadow near the resort.
-There are 27 rooms in the historic lodge and 72 rooms in both rustic cabins and traditionalstyle buildings, some with suites and some with TVs.
+Big Meadows Lodge & (Mile 51) is named for the large meadow near the resort.
+There are 27 rooms in the historic lodge and 72 rooms in both rustic cabins and traditional-style buildings, some with suites and some with TVs.
+Big Meadows is a pet-friendly facility.
 Ranger programs are available at nearby Byrd Visitor Center and vehicle fuel is available at Big Meadows Wayside.
-There is also nightly entertainment.
+There is also entertainment on some nights.
 Opens mid-May.
-Like the Skyland Resort dining room (®©0), the Big Meadows offers regional dishes, such as fried chicken, trout, prime rib and blackberry ice cream pie.
+Like the Skyland dining room (GOO), Big Meadows offers regional dishes, such as fried chicken, trout, ribs and blackberry ice cream pie.